Midrash Tanhuma: Standard edition/Yelammedenu

+Buber recension (TanB)

-Tanḥuma A, also called Tanchuma Buber, is the collection published by S. Buber, who gathered the material from several manuscripts.
-Buber claimed that this collection, consisting of homilies on and aggadic interpretations of the weekly sections of the Pentateuch, was the oldest of the three, perhaps even the oldest compilation of its kind arranged as a running commentary on the Pentateuch, and he identified several passages which he saw as being quoted by Bereshit Rabbah.
-Buber postulated that this midrash (Tanḥuma) was edited in the 5th century, before the completion of the Babylonian Talmud.
+Tanhuma Buber, also called Tanhuma B, is the collection published by Salomon Buber, who gathered the material from several manuscripts.
+Buber claimed that this collection, consisting of homilies on and aggadic interpretations of the weekly sections of the Torah, was the oldest of the three, perhaps even the oldest compilation of its kind arranged as a running commentary on the Pentateuch, and he identified several passages which he saw as being quoted by Genesis Rabbah.
+Buber postulated that this midrash was edited in the fifth century, before the completion of the Babylonian Talmud.
 Buber cites a passage in the Babylonian Talmud that seems to indicate that the redactor of that work had referred to the Midrash Tanḥuma.
-Other scholars disagree, however, and do not see the Buber recension of Tanchuma as being older than the other versions.
-Townsend cites a section from Buber's recension which appears to be a quote from Sherira Gaon's Sheiltot (8th century).
+Other scholars disagree, however, and do not see the Buber recension of Tanhuma as being older than the other versions.
+Townsend cites a section from Buber's recension which appears to be a quote from Ahai of Shabha's She'iltot (8th century).

-This passage says that two amoraim differed in their interpretations of the words "and they looked after Moses, until he was gone into the tabernacle" One amora interpreted the words in a complimentary sense, while the other held that the people looked after Moses and made unfavorable remarks about him.
-The favorable interpretation only is given in the Talmud, while the adverse opinion is referred to with the words "ki de-ita" (as it is said).
-Inasmuch as the adverse view is given in the Tanḥuma Peḳude, it is extremely probable that the words "ki de-ita" in the Talmud have reference to the former work, or that the reference originally read "ki de-ita be-Tanḥuma" (as it is said in the Tanḥuma), the words "be-Tanḥuma" having been eliminated later.
+This passage says that two amoraim differed in their interpretations of the words "and they looked after Moses, until he was gone into the tabernacle" One amora interpreted the words in a complimentary sense while the other held that the people looked after Moses and made unfavorable remarks about him.
+The favorable interpretation is given in the Talmud; the adverse opinion is referred to with the words "ki de-ita" (”as it is said”).
+Inasmuch as the adverse view is given in the Tanḥuma Pequḏe, it is probable that the words ki de-ita in the Talmud have reference to the former work, or that the reference originally read ki de-ita be-Tanḥuma ("as it is said in the Tanḥuma").

-The homilies contained in Midrash Tanḥuma A begin with the words "As the Scriptures say" or sometimes "As it is written."
-Then follow a verse (in most cases taken from the Hagiographa), its explanation, and a homily on the particular passage of the Pentateuch referred to.
+The homilies contained in Midrash Tanḥuma B begin with the words "As the Scriptures say" or sometimes "As it is written."
+Then follow a verse (in most cases taken from the Ketuvim), its explanation, and a homily on the particular passage of the Pentateuch referred to.
 Several of the homilies on the first, third, and fourth books of the Pentateuch begin with brief halakhic dissertations bearing on the passages to which the homilies refer.
-The halakhic treatises consist of a question introduced with the words "Yelammedenu rabbenu" (May our teacher instruct us), and of a reply beginning with the phrase "Kak shanu rabbotenu" (Thus have our teachers instructed us); the replies are always taken from either a mishnah or a baraita.
+The halakhic treatises consist of a question introduced with the words Yelammedenu rabbenu "May our teacher instruct us", and of a reply beginning with the phrase "Kak shanu rabbotenu" (Thus have our teachers instructed us); the replies are always taken from either a mishnah or a baraita.
 Many of the homilies close with words of hope and encouragement regarding the future of the Jews; but several of them are abbreviated and not entirely completed, this curtailment being apologized for in the words "Much more might be said on this subject, but we shall not tire you", or "This passage has been elucidated by several other interpretations and expositions, but in order not to tire you we quote only that which is necessary for today's theme".